 - Closing the skills gap - upskilling the existing workforce, adapting to new technologies and securing the pipeline of talent post-Brexit;

-- Culture in financial services - improving diversity, workplace health and the image of the sector; and
+- Culture in financial services - improving diversity, workplace health and the image of the sector.

-- The future for the Women in Finance Charter - and priorities for strengthening the financial services workforce to support the sector maintain its competitiveness.
+The future for the Women in Finance Charter - and strengthening the financial services workforce to support the sector maintain its competitiveness.